InterDigital

-InterDigital is a technology research and development company that provides wireless and video technologies for mobile devices, networks, and services worldwide.
-Founded in 1972, InterDigital is listed on NASDAQ and is included in the S&P SmallCap 600.
+InterDigital, Inc. is an American technology research and development company that provides wireless and video technologies for mobile devices, networks, and services worldwide.
+Founded in 1972, InterDigital is listed on the Nasdaq and is included in the S&P 600 index.

 InterDigital had 2020 revenue of $359 million and a portfolio of about 32,000 U.S. and foreign issued patents and patent applications.